mcartagena/repo-search-react/README.md

 # repo-search-react
 How to interact with a GraphQL server using axios.
-Based in the book of Carl Rippon
+Based in the book of Carl Rippon: React with Typescript 3.